danielsobrado/personal-blog/content/post/discuss-microservices.md

 We can introduce additional complexity and slow down the entire project.
 New services require more packaging, releasing, latency, network traffic, and a proper orchestration service like Zookeeper.

+Versioning microservices is an anti-pattern, they should be treated as living entities that evolve, not as static releases.

 ### The endpoints

 We need to communicate with our microservices, and we call endpoints to these API calls that allows us to interact with them.